-Invoice Purchasing (Items up to \$500)
+Invoice Purchasing (Items up to \$3,500)

-Individual purchases of five hundred dollars (\$500) or less in the aggregate do not require a purchase order prior to purchase and invoices for such purchases should be sent directly to the Memphis-Shelby County Schools Accounts Payable Office.
+Unless an exception applies, individual purchases of three-thousand five-hundred dollars (\$3,500) or less in the aggregate do not require a purchase order prior to purchase.
+Invoices for such purchases should be sent directly to the Shelby County Schools Accounts Payable Office.